 Omega 3 supplements are now recommended by doctors and beneficial for baby’s health in the womb – and of course you!
 It’s easier to take a supplement than eating vast quantities of oily fish, also there are growing concerns over heavy metals in fish stocks, limit your Tuna & Swordfish due to high Mercury content.

 Remember it is vital for your unborn baby that you have taken a Folic Acid supplement if your planning to get pregnant and during the first 12 weeks of your pregnancy – this is to prevent neural tube defects.
 Try Viridian’s Fertility For Women supplements or Advanced Nutrition Programme Skin Vitality 1, these have everything you need for a healthy conception.

 During your pregnancy you can take Viridian’s excellent Pregnancy Omega Oil and Pregnancy Complex vitamins, also carry on taking them post pregnancy while you are breast feeding.

 Supplements will ensure you are getting everything you need as your diet may not be perfect during pregnancy!

-For a treat, get yourself a lovely pedicure for pretty feet! or if your skin is going crazy book in for a Pre & Post Natal Luxury Facial, to tackle some of your skin issues and release some of the tension in your face and neck, also a real treat would be to get a professional pregnancy massage or reflexology – bliss!
+For a treat, get yourself a lovely pedicure for pretty feet! or if your skin is going crazy book in for a Pre & Post Natal Skin Health Treatment, to tackle some of your skin issues and release some of the tension in your face and neck, also a real treat would be to get a professional pregnancy massage or reflexology – bliss!